axibase/atsd-use-cases/research/expatriation/README.md

 ## Expatriation Review

 Axibase [tracked](2017-3.md) record-high expatriation during 2017; in the fourth quarter of last year however, it seemed that expatriation levels had begun to normalize once again.
 Naturally, the number of expatriating citizens is far lower than the amount of number of new citizens due to naturalization, but the trend remains interesting nonetheless.
-This trend has been noted by such publications as the [Washington Post](https://www.washingtonpost.com/news/worldviews/wp/2017/02/10/a-potentially-historic-number-of-people-are-giving-up-their-u-s-citizenship/?noredirect=on&utm_term=.5a0d04f0ffb5) as far back as early 2017, when Axibase publishedthe [first article](2017-1.md) citing the trend.
+This trend has been noted by such publications as the [Washington Post](https://www.washingtonpost.com/news/worldviews/wp/2017/02/10/a-potentially-historic-number-of-people-are-giving-up-their-u-s-citizenship/?noredirect=on&utm_term=.5a0d04f0ffb5) as far back as early 2017, when Axibase published the [first article](2017-1.md) citing the trend.

 ---